In Case You Missed It: Regulatory Amendments to the College’s Legislation Now in Effect

 Read More

-Content/trigger warning: The following article includes information about sexual misconduct.
-Readers are encouraged to seek support if needed.
-Download the PDF Practice Notes is an educational tool designed to help Ontario social workers, social service workers, employers and members of the public gain a better understanding of recurring issues dealt with by the College’s Professional Practice Department and Complaints Committee that may affect everyday practice.
-The notes offer general guidance only and College registrants[1] with…
+Practice Notes is an educational tool designed to help Ontario social workers, social service workers, employers and members of the public gain a better understanding of recurring issues dealt with by the College’s Professional Practice Department and Complaints Committee that may affect everyday practice.
+The notes offer general guidance only and College registrants7 with specific practice inquiries should consult the College, since the relevant standards and appropriate course of action will vary depending on the…

 Read More